lostcolony/damocles/README.md

 ```

 ##### Induce packet delay between a src IP and dst IP
-Similar to preventing traffic between the two (and overwrites it), this causes a fixed delay to be imposed on packets between the src IP and the dst IP, and not the reverse.
+Similar to preventing traffic between the two, this causes a fixed delay to be imposed on packets between the src IP and the dst IP, and not the reverse.
 The delay is an integer in milliseconds.

 From Erlang:
 ```